Caring for a Child With Cerebral Palsy

 There is no cure for cerebral palsy, but early intervention can measurably improve your child's ability to manage the condition.
 Treatment options for children with cerebral palsy include:

 - Physical therapy to help improve strength, flexibility, and balance

-- Occupational therapy to help with fine-motor and self-care skills, also to install aids for the home and essential places
+- Occupational therapy to help with fine motor and self-care skills

 - Speech therapy to help improve communication, and possibly feeding and swallowing

 - Orthotic devices to improve balance and mobility